 Step 3: Mastering Elevation and Depth

-Design systems aren't flat.
-They use elevation to signal hierarchy.
-In light mode, we use shadows.
-In dark mode, we use surface tints.
+Web interfaces aren't flat.
+We use visual depth to signal hierarchy.
+In light mode, we use layered drop shadows; in dark mode, we rely on subtle surface tints.

 3.1 The Shadow System